 Distance: 2.1 miles one way to the lake.

-Not recommended.
-The Moose River Plains Is a snowmobile corridor and not open to cars or trucks during the winter.
+* The Moose River Plains is a snowmobile corridor and not open to cars or trucks during the winter.

-This remote location is wonderful for all kinds of arboreal and water birds.
+This remote location is wonderful for all kinds of boreal and water birds.

 Beaver Lake Tent Site (Site 90) is reached off Otter Brook Road, near the Beaver Lake access road.